-After requiring several parallel runs from periods December 2014 to December 2016, the Commission issued IC Circular No. 2016-69 on December 28, 2016 to lay out the full implementation requirements for Financial Reporting, Valuation Standards for Insurance Policy Reserves and Amended Risk-Based Capital (RBC2) Framework.
-Implementation of those changes was effective starting January 1, 2017.
+The IC issued Circular Letter No. 2016-66 "Valuation for Life Insurance Policy Reserves" on December 28, 2016 which provides the valuation standards for life insurance policy reserves.
+The IC also issued IC Circular No. 2016-69 on the same day to lay out the full implementation requirements for Financial Reporting, Valuation Standards for Insurance Policy Reserves and Amended Risk-Based Capital (RBC2) Framework.
+Implementation of these circulars was effective starting January 1, 2017.

-The more significant changes introduced by the IC in the CL 2016-66 include, among others, the following:
+The more significant provisions of the CL 2016-66 and 69 include the following, among others:

-- (i) Reserve for traditional life insurance policies to be valued, where appropriate, using Gross Premium Valuation (GPV) from Net Premium Valuation (NPV); - (ii) Risk free discount rate to be used for all cash flows to determine the liability of a traditional insurance policy; - (iii) Consideration of non-guaranteed benefits, expenses, mortality and lapse and/or persistency based on actual experience; and - (iv) Fixed Margin for Adverse Deviation (MfAD) to be used subject to a minimum of Interest: +/- 10% of discount rate; Expenses: 10% of best estimate expenses and Other Assumptions but not limited to mortality, lapse and conversion: +/-10% of best estimate assumption.
+- (i) Reserve for traditional life insurance policies to be valued, where appropriate, using Gross Premium Valuation (GPV) from Net Premium Valuation (NPV); - (ii) Risk free discount rate to be used for all cash flows to determine the liability of a traditional insurance policy; - (iii) Consideration of non-guaranteed benefits, expenses, mortality and lapse and/or persistency based on actual experience; and - (iv) Fixed Margin for Adverse Deviation (MfAD) to be used subject to a minimum of Interest: +/- 10% of discount rate; Expenses: 10% of best estimate expenses and Other Assumptions but not limited to mortality, lapse and conversion: +/-10% of best estimate assumption; and - (v) Use of a moving average of the 20-year government bond yield rate for the discounting of the insurance contract liability cash flows with duration of more than 20 years.